-SOA Composer supports two modes for viewing a dictionary, view and edit.
-If you have not previously opened a dictionary in Edit mode, then by default the dictionary opens in view mode.
-For more information on Edit mode, see Section 12.4, "Getting Started with Editing and Saving a Dictionary at Runtime".
+By default, a dictionary is opened in the view mode.
+If a dictionary is previously opened in the edit mode and the changes made, if any, are not reverted, the next time when you open it, SOA Composer opens the dictionary in the edit mode.
+For more information on Edit mode, see Section 12.4, "Getting Started with Editing and Saving a Dictionary at Run Time".